 - 6120 Believable Buff and 6106 Kilim Beige: These colors work well in homes that have fixed elements with gold undertones.
 This shade is a great choice if you’re trying to complement warm color tones, like golds, browns, and woodgrains.

 - 7015 Repose Gray and 7016 Mindful Gray: Both shades are cooler toned grays that work well in homes with black-toned or espresso colored cabinetry and brushed nickel or stainless finishes.

-- 6148 Wool Skein and 7036 Accessible Beige: These colors are shades of taupe that work well with both warm and cool palettes. have a slightly higher than average Light Reflective Value, which means they do a great job of bringing light into dark spaces.
+- 6148 Wool Skein and 7036 Accessible Beige: These colors are shades of taupe that work well with both warm and cool palettes.
+They also have a slightly higher than average Light Reflective Value, which means they do a great job of bringing light into dark spaces.

 - 7029 Agreeable Gray and 7030 Anew Gray: These warm toned grays are exceptionally versatile and hugely popular with homebuyers right now.

 Do you have experience with any of these paint colors?
 What are your favorite neutrals?
 If you need help choosing a paint color for your home, we can help!
 Contact Three Bears Home Staging for a Walk & Talk Consultation and we’ll help you choose the color that works best for you!